Complete Guide Through The Order To Cash (O2C) Process

 Step One: Customer Places an Order

-The cycle begins each time a customer places an order for goods or services.
+The cycle begins each time a customer orders goods or services from your company.
 Having an efficient order management system is important, to ensure there are no delays in order submission, or time wasted with order re-entry.

 When your order management system isn’t working properly, you’ll have plenty of issues, such as customers calling about shipment delays or receiving the wrong items.
 When you have an isolated incident here or there it’s not too much of a problem.
 But, if this is happening frequently, you’re paying high costs in fixing the original order mistakes and repairing damage to customer relationships.